bitboody/blog.bitboody.github.io/_tabs/about.md

 ## Introduction

 My name is Abdalrhman, and I am a junior Programmer / Software Engineer that is quite passionate about what he does.
-I have a significant pry for learning new concepts or technologies that I am curious about & I am actively doing my best to improve my skills.
+I have a significant pry for learning new concepts or technologies that I am curious about and I am actively doing my best to improve my skills.

 ### Background